 OFF THE FIELD

-In the community, Schwartz supports the Juvenile Diabetes Research Foundation International and stresses the importance of giving back through entities like Detroit Lions Charities.
-For the past four years, Schwartz served as chairman of the Detroit Lions Invitational Golf Tournament, and he was the co-chairman for the past two Lions Celebrity Bocce Ball Tournaments.
-In June 2012, Schwartz and the Lions launched the team’s first-ever Detroit Lions/Kevin VanDam Charity Fishing Tournament presented by Bass Pro Shops that support both Detroit Lions Charities and Kevin VanDam Charities
+In the community, Schwartz supports the Juvenile Diabetes Research Foundation International and stresses the importance of giving back through entities like Detroit Lions Living for the City.
+For the past five years, Schwartz served as chairman of the Detroit Lions Invitational Golf Tournament, and he was a two-time co-chairman for the Lions Celebrity Bocce Ball Tournament.
+In June 2012, Schwartz and the Lions launched the team’s annual Detroit Lions/Kevin VanDam Charity Fishing Tournament presented by Bass Pro Shops that support both Detroit Lions Charities and Kevin VanDam Charities

 Schwartz and his wife, Kathy, have twins Christian and Allison along with a younger daughter Maria.